-- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission. - Applicants who do not meet the minimum GPA may be considered for admission with relevant and successful work experience. - Three Recommendations, completed on forms provided, from professional sources who can address your potential for success.
-Family members and friends may not complete recommendations - Current Resume 3. - Comprehensive Essay of at least 500 words that includes the following elements: - Purpose for entering the program - Reasons for choosing to study at California Baptist University - Acceptance by the director of the graduate program
+- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission. - Applicants who do not meet the minimum GPA may be considered for admission with relevant and successful work experience. - 2.
+Comprehensive Essay of at least 500 words that includes the following elements: - Purpose for entering the program - Reasons for choosing to study at California Baptist University - 3.
+Acceptance by the director of the graduate program